 Creating Your First App Store Part I. App Schematics for Creating Your First App Store.
 How many App Store components are you really using, especially as you look into your future markets and what they want?
 App Schematics for creating your first App Store Part II.
 Creating Your First App Store Part III.

 Analyze your App Store’s App Feature Sets Against Your competitors’ App Features and Functionality.
-Look at your competitor’s App Store and identify their key App Features.
-What key user groups are they targeting?
-Are they bundling App Store apps with similar feature sets and/or function?
+Look at your competitor’s App Store and identify their key App Features, and try to create a personalized app with better functions using a no code app builder.
+Also, look at what key user groups are they targeting?
+Are they bundling App Store apps with similar feature sets and/or functions?

 What is your App’s mission?
 Is there a great app idea waiting to be developed?
 Are you considering launching a competitor’s app in the next few months or the next year?
 App Schematics for creating your first App Store Part IV.

-What are your design requirements and market limitations?
+Anyway, if you think that you do not need external help then you need to be more knowledgeable about this subject matter.
+For instance, you need to know what are your design requirements and market limitations.
 You will want to put together a rough sketch of your App’s features and functions.
+You also need to figure out how you are going to conduct the Mobile app security testing process.
+This is the one area where getting professional help might be prudent.
 Once you have this done, you will need to get user feedback on your concept.
 When you send out the App Store beta version of your app, will you get user feedback and constructive criticism on the App Store listing?
-If you are not doing a follow-up on your App’s launch, will you lose users?
+If you are not doing a follow-up on your App’s launch, will you lose users.

 What are your alternatives to building your first app?
 What other people are doing?
 Are there other companies or individuals who could provide your app idea with a dash of unique flair?
 Here are 3 killer ideas for you to consider: